Chetan-Lahamge/auto_blogging/README.md

 ### What's New?

-*   **Automated Image Generation:** Now featuring automated image generation for blog posts using DALL-E 3, with images stored in a local `images` directory.
+*   **Automated Image Generation:** Now featuring automated image generation for blog posts using DALL-E 3.
 *   **Enhanced Error Handling:** Improved error handling with `tenacity` for robust retries on API calls and comprehensive logging for easier debugging.
 *   **UI/UX Enhancements:** The Streamlit interface has been updated for a more intuitive user experience.
 *   **Code Refactoring:** The codebase has been modularized for better readability and maintainability.